Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 Does Edge use more RAM than Chrome?

 Generally no — Edge uses slightly less memory than Chrome with the same tabs open, especially once Sleeping Tabs is enabled.
-For tips on managing Chrome’s memory separately, see our guide on reducing Chrome’s RAM usage.
+When I compared the two with ten identical tabs, Edge sat noticeably lower in Task Manager; for the Chrome side, see our guide to cutting Chrome’s RAM usage.

 Will clearing the cache log me out of websites?

-Clearing cached images and files will not log you out.
-Clearing cookies will.
-Uncheck “Cookies and other site data” if you want to keep your logins intact.
+Clearing cached images and files will not log you out; clearing cookies will.
+The one time I lost all my logins, I had accidentally left “Cookies and other site data” checked — uncheck it if you want to keep your sessions.

 Is Microsoft Edge safe to use?

 Yes.
-Edge includes built-in tracking prevention with three levels (Basic, Balanced, Strict), Microsoft Defender SmartScreen for phishing protection, and regular security patches.
-For stronger account security across all browsers, see our guide to setting up Bitwarden.
+Edge includes tracking prevention with three levels, Microsoft Defender SmartScreen for phishing protection, and regular security patches.
+To keep your logins safe across browsers, our guide on managing saved passwords shows how to audit Edge’s built-in vault.

 Does Sleeping Tabs cause tabs to lose unsaved data?

-A sleeping tab reloads when you click it, which takes 1–3 seconds, and any unsaved form data in that tab is lost.
-If you’re filling out a long form, increase the idle timer to 60 minutes or keep that tab active.
+A sleeping tab reloads when you click it, which takes 1–3 seconds, and any unsaved form data in it is lost.
+I learned this the hard way half-way through a long signup form, so for those tasks I bump the idle timer to 60 minutes or keep that tab active.

 Should I switch from Chrome to Edge?